 - Meet senior Japanese industry leaders

-Since the first edition in 1992, more than 700 participants from across all EU Member states have participated in this practical training course.
+Since the 1992 first edition, more than 900 participants from across all EU Member States have participated in this hands-on training course.

-The 5-day World Class Manufacturing training mission provides an in-depth analysis of Japanese manufacturing methodology and is aimed exclusively at EU managers with knowledge of WCM and an engineering background.
-It assists the participants to acquire a better understanding of TQC (Total Quality Control), TQM (Total Quality Management), TPM (Total Productive Maintenance), JIT (Just In Time), TIE (Total Industrial Engineering) practices and the current KAIZEN manufacturing methods (continuous improvement).
+The 5-day World Class Manufacturing training mission provides in-depth analysis of Japanese manufacturing methods and is aimed at EU managers with knowledge of WCM and an engineering background.
+It assists the participants to gain a better understanding of TQC (Total Quality Control), TQM (Total Quality Management), TPM (Total Productive Maintenance), JIT (Just In Time), TIE (Total Industrial Engineering) practices and current KAIZEN manufacturing methods (Continuous Improvement).

 This course will give its participants a detailed understanding of current Japanese approaches that they can adapt to help their companies lean journeys.